gecko0307/bt/README.md

 To build banner for publishing (WIP):

 `bt build`

+To capture screenshots of predefined animation frames (for GreenSock template only):

+`bt capture`

 ## Templates
 `bt init` will create a project using a default template that uses [GreenSock](https://greensock.com/) animation library.
 Additionally [Anime.js](https://animejs.com/)-based template is available for fully self-hosted banners with as small size overhead as possible: